 Home Remedies for Back Pain with Coughing

-• Over-the-Counter Pain Relief: Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen can help relieve back pain and reduce inflammation in the area.
+- Over-the-Counter Pain Relief: Nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen or naproxen, can ease your pain and reduce swelling.

-• Elevating Legs: When lying down, elevating your legs slightly with pillows to relieve pressure on your lower back.
+- Elevating Your Legs: While lying down, placing a pillow under your knees or elevating your legs can relieve pressure on your lower back, helping to relieve discomfort.

 Treatment Options for Pain in Back When Coughing